Westminster Stone theory: Substitution

 According to the Westminster Stone theory, the stone Edward removed was not the real Stone of Destiny, but a substitute.
 The English army was at the Scottish border in mid-March, 1296, and did not reach Scone until June.
 With three months to anticipate Edward's arrival, there was ample time and incentive for a switch to be made, in order to protect the original relic.
 Such a substitution could have been instigated by the Abbot of Scone, who stood as custodian.
-The 'Stone of Destiny' could therefore have been transported to a place of safety, and Edward fobbed off with a different piece of sandstone.
+The 'Stone of Destiny' could therefore have been transported to a place of safety, and Edward tricked with a different piece of sandstone.

 Hiding the 'True Stone'

 There are many theories regarding the possible resting place of the 'True Stone' since, inspired by logical deduction and, in some cases, fantastical, wishful thinking.

 Nigel Tranter believed the True Stone was originally hidden by the Abbot of Scone, and eventually entrusted to the care of Aonghus Óg Mac Domhnaill, by Robert the Bruce.
 Aonghus Óg hid it in his native Hebrides, where the stone probably remains.

 One legend records that after the True Stone was given into the keeping of Aonghus Óg, its keepership passed into the branch of the clan who settled in Sleat.
 A descendant of this line, C. Iain Alasdair MacDonald, wrote to Tranter, claiming he was now the custodian of the Stone, which was hidden on Skye.